NikRowe/JS30-ARRAY-CARDIO-DAY2/README.md

 # JS30 Array Cardio Day2
-Excorcise 07 in WesBos' JavaScript30 tutorials.
+Exercise 07 in WesBos' JavaScript30 tutorials.

 Day 01 methods were for the most part methods I am familiar with from my boot camp.
 Day 02 methods I have not come across yet, but were fairly self explanatory.
 This was a nice pace after day 06 Type Ahead which I found to be quite challenging to get my code working for my bonus piece.